Home North Carolina Criminal Justice Programs Charlotte

 Taking your time to explore career options before graduation can make the job search much easier once you do graduate.
 Consider the different career paths you can follow to find out which one is right for you!

 Many criminal justice graduates want to become police officers.
-If you want to join the Charlotte-Mecklenburg Police Department, you can start at a base salary of $41,081 per year.
-If you are proficient in Laotian, Vietnamese, or Spanish, you may be eligible for a 5% pay incentive.
-As a police officer, you can join the Charlotte Police Foundation (http://charlottepolicefoundation.org/).
+If you want to join the Charlotte-Mecklenburg Police Department, you can start at a base salary of $56,347 per year.
+If you are proficient in Laotian, Vietnamese, Spanish or several other languages, you may be eligible for a 5% pay incentive.
+As a police officer, you can join the Charlotte Police Foundation.
 This foundation helps give police officers the support they need.

-If you have an associate degree, consider the following job titles (listed with their median salaries from the Bureau of Labor Statistics):
+If you have an associate degree, consider the following job titles (listed with their median salaries from the Bureau of Labor Statistics for 2022):

 Bachelor’s degree graduates may have more job titles open to them, including specialized job titles in the police department.
 Popular job choices for bachelor’s degree graduates include the following higher-level criminal justice careers: